kluctl/www-kluctl.io/content/en/blog/2022-12-22-template-controller.md

 controllers which are not necessarily part of the project.

 When specifying the input objects, you'd also specify which part of the object to use as input.
-This is done by specifying a [JSON Path](https://goessner.net/articles/JsonPath/) that points into the object, e.g. `status.result` for a [GitProjector](https://kluctl.io/docs/template-controller/spec/v1alpha1/gitprojector/) or `data` for a ConfigMap.
+This is done by specifying a [JSON Path](https://goessner.net/articles/JsonPath/) that select the subfield of the object to use, e.g.
+`status.result` for a [GitProjector](https://kluctl.io/docs/template-controller/spec/v1alpha1/gitprojector/) or
+`data` for a ConfigMap.

 The Template Controller implements this functionality through the [ObjectTemplate](https://kluctl.io/docs/template-controller/spec/v1alpha1/objecttemplate/)
 CRD.
 As the name implies, it also uses a templating engine, which is identical to the one used in